n4itik/Journicle/README.md

 # Journicle

-Journicle is a blog-style website featuring my front-end development projects.
+Journicle is a blog-style website featuring front-end development projects.
 With a three-page layout, the website is fully responsive and accessible on modern browsers.

 ### Screenshot